Tickets to Disney World for Florida Residents in 2026

 Dining Discounts For Residents

 You can indulge in the culinary delights at Walt Disney World with a great range of resident dining discounts.
 Florida residents who are also annual pass holders can enjoy up to 20% off dining options throughout the resort.
 Disney lists all of the available Passholder discounts here.
-This includes a variety of restaurants from quick-service spots to upscale dining experiences.
+This includes a variety of restaurants, from quick-service spots to upscale dining experiences.
 Leave the sandwiches at home and explore the different Disney cuisines at a more affordable price.

-• Signature Restaurants: Discounts on the fine dining restaurants.
+- Signature Restaurants: Discounts on the fine-dining restaurants

 Disney Merchandise Discounts

 Florida residents can also get merchandise discounts.
-This means you can shop for your favorite Disney souvenirs, cuddly toys, clothes, and collectibles at specific locations within the parks and you could pay up to 20% less than retail prices.
+This means you can shop for your favorite Disney souvenirs, cuddly toys, clothes, and collectibles at specific locations within the parks and pay up to 20% less than retail prices.
 Find the latest Passholder merchandise discounts here.

-• In-Store Savings: In-park shops or Disney Springs discounts.
+- In-Store Savings: In-park shops or Disney Springs discounts

-• Shop Disney Parks App: Online shopping discounts.
+- Shop Disney Parks App: Online shopping discounts

 Walt Disney World Annual Pass Recent Price Rises